Jacqueline-A-Shay/Animal_Shelter/README.md

 - [ ] When received an animal, how do we prep the animal better for better adoption rate?

 - [ ] Model - Predict shelter animal outcome
-- [ ] webscrape, NLP, website & database - data source for recommender system
+- [ ] Webscrape, NLP, website & database - data source for recommender system
+- [ ] Wishlist support content-based and collaborative filtering